The second document continues the first one, further discussing concepts in JavaScript programming

 With the above information, you should be able to get input from the user just fine.
 But here are a few things to to remember:

-function, as part of the family of these alert box functions, opens up a confirmation dialog.
-This can be used to obtain a "Yes or no" input from the user, or, speaking programatically, getting a true
+confirm function:The confirm function, as part of the family of these alert box functions, opens up a confirmation dialog.
+This can be used to obtain a "Yes or no" input from the user, or, speaking programatically, getting a true or false value from the user.
+It's usage is similar to the other two alert and prompt functions:

 var isDocumentEasy = confirm("Is this document easy to understand?");